bufbuild/protobuf-es/MANUAL.md

 ```

 If all enum values share a prefix that corresponds with the enum's name, the
 prefix is dropped from all enum value names.
-For example, for the following
+For example, given the following
 enum declaration:

 ```protobuf